The Best Small Business Accounting Software

 Cloud-based accounting software is usually more popular among small companies due to a generally lower monthly cost compared to the upfront prices of an on-premise solution.
 However, some companies prefer the one-time purchase of on-premise, because they feel more comfortable owning the software or don’t want to worry about ongoing monthly payments.

 After years of paying for a subscription-based software, you might end up paying more than if you bought a solution outright.
-However, many smaller companies don’t have immediate funds to pay for a solution upfront.
+However, many smaller companies don’t have immediate funds to pay for a solution up front.

 Adding users